PipelineAI/pipeline/docs/quickstart/docker/README.md

 ## Start the Model Server
 ```
-pipeline predict-server-start --model-name=mnist --model-tag=v3 --memory-limit=2G
+pipeline predict-server-start --memory-limit=2G --model-name=mnist --model-tag=v3
 ```
 Notes:
-* Ignore the following warning: `WARNING: Your kernel does not support swap limit capabilities or the cgroup is not mounted.
+* Ignore `WARNING: Your kernel does not support swap limit capabilities or the cgroup is not mounted.
 Memory limited without swap.`
 * If you see `port is already allocated` or `already in use by container`, you already have a container running.
 List and remove any conflicting containers.
 For example, `docker ps` and/or `docker rm -f train-mnist-v3`.
 * You can change the port(s) by specifying the following: `--predict-port=8081`, `--prometheus-port=9091`, `--grafana-port=3001`.
 * If you change the ports, be sure to change the ports in the examples below to match your new ports.